GregValiant/GV-PostProcessors/README.md

 	This one is now included with Cura.
 If gives fine control over the layer cooling fan(s) either "By Layer" or "By Feature".

 AddCuraSettings:
-	Adds a list of over 300 Cura settings to the end of the gcode file.
+	Adds a list of over 600 Cura settings to the end of the gcode file.
 The exact number depends on the number of extruders, whether certain settings are checked, etc.  It was turned down by the Cura team as being too difficult to maintain.
 I see their point, but it is useful to have sometimes none the less.
+The current version has been updtated to Cura 5.8-beta.

 AlterZHops:
 	This allows the Z-hop height to be altered for ranges of layers.
 Setting the new hop height to "0" effectively turns it off although the lines are not removed from the gcode.